dodevops/file-hierarchy/README.md

 Every directory entry is processed and its statistics data is gathered and saved.
 You can traverse the tree using JS-Hierarchy's standard `walk` feature.

-Unlinke JS-Hierarchy, this module is not available for the browser (like, duh!).
+Unlike JS-Hierarchy, this module is not available for the browser (like, duh!).

 ## Installation